HOTELS SAKE Bar Hotel ASAKUSA - Why This Tokyo Hotel Gives You a Masu at Check-In

 Private, open-air bath

-For ultimate relaxation, the hotel offers a reservation-only private open-air bath on the top floor, complete with sauna and cold water bath.
+For ultimate relaxation, the hotel offers a reservation-only private open-air bath on the top floor, complete with a cold water bath.
 Available in 60-minute slots between 7 AM and 10 AM, then again from 3 PM to 11 PM, it provides a more intimate alternative to Tokyo's public bath houses.
 The outdoor setting lets you soak under Asakusa's sky while maintaining complete privacy.

 Sky-High Sake Sessions